top of page

 The Trunk:

 Memory loss is typically the first thing that comes to mind when someone hears the word dementia.
 However, we know that dementia is so much more than memory loss.
 To support individuals and their families coping with dementia, we need to take a holistic approach to care.
-We need to dive deeper than just the dementia characteristics and look at the "roots" of what makes an individual who they are.
+We need to dive deeper than just the characteristics of dementia and look at the "roots" of what makes an individual who they are.

 The Roots: